kluivert-queiroz/wipro-code-challenge/challenge-functions/README.md

 * **File**: `src/getValueByPath.js`

-* **What should this do?** This challenge should get a value from object just having your path to go to on object.
+* **What should this do?** This function should get a value from object just by having your path to go to in the object.

 * **Entries**: An object or array and the path to gets the value.

-* **Output**: An object containing a field called `has` showing if this path exists in object, and a field called `value` having the value in gived path.
+* **Output**: An object containing a field called `has` showing if this path exists in object, and a field called `value` having the value in the given path.

 * **Examples**:
 ```js